Ford Escape Problems: 12 Most Common Most Common Issues, Best Solutions and Guides

 2007 Ford Escape Transmission

 The 2007 Ford Escape is considered a reliable model year when it comes to transmission issues.
-Although some owners have reported minor issues, such as difficulty in shifting gears or occasional slipping, these Ford Escape Problems are often due to normal wear and tear.
+Although some owners have reported minor problems, such as difficulty shifting gears or occasional slipping, these Ford Escape Problems are often due to normal wear and tear.

 Many of these Ford Escape Problems can be traced back to simple factors such as low transmission fluid levels or old, dirty fluid.
 Standard procedures such as fluid replacement can resolve these issues, costing between $75 and $150.
-In rare cases, the transmission solenoid may need to be replaced, which can cost up to $600, including labor.
+In rare cases, the transmission solenoid may need to be replaced, costing up to $600, including labour.

 2009 Ford Escape Transmission